Timea's Kitchen

 Ingredients

-• 500 g chestnut mushrooms fresh
+• 500 g chestnut mushrooms or white button mushrooms, sliced thick

-• 1 pc yellow onion medium size
+• 1 pc yellow onion finely chopped

-• 1 pc red bell pepper
+• 1 pc red bell pepper diced small

-• 200 g smoked bacon
+• 200 g smoked bacon diced (optional, for authentic smoky flavor)

-• 150 ml double cream
+• 150 ml double cream heavy cream

-• ½ bunch parsley chopped
+• ½ bunch parsley finely chopped

-• 3 tablespoon sunflower oil
+• 3 tablespoon sunflower oil or lard for traditional flavor

 • 1.5 teaspoon sea salt kosher